Lasseignejk/DC-Notes/Python/30_Errors_Exceptions_JSON_Data.md

         file.close()
         print("File was closed.")

-`inally` blocks aren't used too often, but can be handy when you want to run code no matter what happens to clean up.
+`finally` blocks aren't used too often, but can be handy when you want to run code no matter what happens to clean up.

 ## Raising Exceptions